Wednesday, 3 August 2011

 I left home at 17 and didn't really have much money, so the traditional act of learning to drive as a teenager was out.
 I also lived in the centre of the city for years, so driving was never an issue.
 In 2000, I left my long term partner and lived on my own for a while and decided maybe, it was a good time to learn to drive now.
 I'd just started a new job, got a new boyfriend, got my first flat on my own and was rapidly hurtling towards 30, so I decided it was now or never.
 In retrospect, I was also rapidly hurtling towards a nervous breakdown, bought on by a rapid succession of life changes, so maybe it wasn't such a good time.

-The driving instructor was a Jamaican man and I was recommended him because he was laid back and let you smoke cigarettes during the lessons.
+The driving instructor was recommended because he was laid back and let you pull over and smoke cigarettes during the lessons.
 I was right in thinking I'd need to smoke but hadn't anticipated that he'd need to smoke much more urgently than I did.
 He arrived and picked me up from work and I was petrified.
 I could feel sweat soaking my back and I'd spent most of the morning with a nervous stomach ache and a fine hand tremor.
 I wasn't too impressed when he told me it would be like "riding a bike" and instantly felt more panicky.
 Riding a bike meant grazes, failure and my dad shouting a lot.

 He gave a lovely description of the internal combustion engine which may as well have been in Urdu for all I understood it.
 Apparently, he also wanted me to coordinate my hands and feet separately.
 I didn't realise it would be so complicated.
 We lasted 15 minutes and he suggested we stop for a cigarette which I hastily dragged on, as did he.
 I felt like the lesson lasted about 3 hours.
 I got home and it was a further 3 hours before I could unclench my fists and my colour returned from grey to pink.
 I felt like I'd been on an out of control rollercoaster.
 I also had remembered on essential problem with driving lessons: I hate people telling me what to do.